Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel

-To distinguish $F_P$ and $F_Q$, we adopt maximum mean discrepancy (MMD) $\gamma_k(F_P,F_Q)$ as the distance measure between two distributions.
-In the next section, we discuss how to use dependent samples to estimate $\gamma_k(F_P,F_Q)$ and the corresponding error bounds induced by the dependence.
+To distinguish $F_P$ and $F_Q$, we adopt maximum mean discrepancy (MMD) $\gamma_k(F_P,F_Q)$ as the distance function.
+In the next section, we discuss, how to use dependent samples to estimate $\gamma_k(F_P,F_Q)$ and the corresponding error bounds induced by the dependence.
 For the remainder of the paper, we assume that the kernel function $k$ is characteristic such that $\gamma_k$ is a metric for probability measures.